tiievinu/gesture_recognition_using_CNN_and_RNN/README.md

 Right swipe: 'Jump' forward 10 seconds
 Stop: Pause the movie

 Each video is a sequence of 30 frames (or images).
-In the next couple of lectures, our subject matter expert Snehansu will walk you through the structure of the dataset.